harshithshankar13/Privacy_protection_using_knowledge_graphs/README.md

 their history impact the most, and additionally website's web traffic, website's age and website's category are major factors to be used to assess the privacy risk to the user.

+The code in this repository has two folders
+ Plugin: This folder has a Google chrome extension software code which is written in the JavaScript programming language. (client)  Backend: This folder has ask-based backend software code which is written in the python programming language.
+(Server)

+To test the approach and the developed framework, testing is done by 7 participants.
+Folder "Survey_feedback" has data files which consist of privacy risk score feedback by the participants.